Return to School - Quarter 2

 What we do

-The ELA department provides guidance, resources, training and support to ensure that all schools can provide equitable, rigorous learning environments for their English learner students (ELs).
+Through our Accountability and Data Management, Program Design and Development, Program Implementation and Effectiveness and Strategic Initiatives teams we provide guidance, resources, training and support to ensure that all schools can provide equitable, rigorous learning environments for their Multilingual Learners (MLLs).

 We recognize the unique stories and voices of our multilingual students and honor them by calling them Multilingual Learners.
 We believe that developing home language skills help students stay connected with their family, culture and community.
 We support our students in further developing their native language proficiency both at school and at home, and honor this through the Seal of Biliteracy.

 DPS has over 35,000 MLLs with home languages other than English in ECE to 12th grade.
 These students enrich the linguistic palette of our city with the sounds of more than 200 languages spoken across our district.
 Spanish is the home language for the majority of MLLs in DPS.
 Other top languages include Arabic, Vietnamese, Amharic, Somali, Nepali, French, Russian, and Burmese.